owncast/owncast.github.io/content/posts/owncast-0.0.3.md

 ## Upgrade instructions from 0.0.2

 1. Stop the service from running.
+1. Backup your `config.yaml` and any other files you may have customized and want to save or refer to later.
 1. Move the zip file of 0.0.3 to your previous install location.
 1. Unzip the file, allowing it to overwrite old files.
 1. Edit your `config.yaml` file and change the `logo` entry to be a single item, no longer a `small` and `large`.
 If you're using the default then it should look like the following: `logo: /img/logo.svg`.
 Take note the old `logo` images have been changed to `logo.svg`.